General Information About Cybersecurity

 - 2003 — The "Slammer" worm disabled a safety monitoring system at Davis-Basse nuclear power plant in Ohio, USA.
 Of course, this was not the original intent of the attack.

-(although it did not cut off power to the state!).
+market (although it did not cut off power

 The Register, 20 Apr 2007; Computerworld, 1 Jan 2008, pg 6; PC World and several other sources]